EU move to ban forced labor goods poses a test for SE Asia – DW – 04/04/2023

 "We had several conversations with Southeast Asian colleagues about these proposals, which we will continue in the weeks and months to come," Igor Driesmans, the EU ambassador to ASEAN, told DW.

-"We are key trading partners who share an interest to improve livelihoods and help to protect and prevent major human rights abuses and violations by supporting the set-up of the necessary regulatory frameworks within which the business can operate in a sustainable, environmentally friendly and humane manner," Driesmans added.
+"We are key trading partners who share an interest to improve livelihoods and help to protect and prevent major human rights abuses and violations by supporting the setup of the necessary regulatory frameworks within which the business can operate in a sustainable, environmentally friendly and humane manner," he added.

 "Our recent proposals are meant to do just that."